ender-js/Ender/README.md

     var ender = $.noConflict(); // return '$' back to its original owner ender('#boosh a.foo').each(fn);

+<h3>Your Module Here</h3>
+Remember, the Jeesh is here just to get you started!

+    $.myMethod(function() {//does stuff});

 <div class="hr" id="guide"></div>

 How to get started
 ------------------
+Ender pulls together the beauty of well-designed modular software in an effort to give you the flexibility and power to build a library which is right for your individual projects needs.

-Ender.js pulls together the beauty of well-designed modular software and proves that independent modules can actually work together.
-Thus if one part of the system goes bad or unmaintained, it can be replaced with another with minimal to zero changes to the wrapper (Ender).
+Uniquely, if one part of your library goes bad or unmaintained, it can be replaced with another with minimal to zero changes to your actual application code!
 Furthermore if you want to remove a feature out entirely (like for example, the animation utility or classes), you can use the Ender command utility and compose only the modules you need.

 Building Ender
 --------------
-Building ender is super easy.
+Building ender is *super easy*.

-To start, if you haven't already, *install [NodeJS](http://nodejs.org)* as well as *[npm](https://github.com/isaacs/npm).
+To start, if you haven't already, install [NodeJS](http://nodejs.org) and [NPM](https://github.com/isaacs/npm).
 Then to install just run:

     $ npm install ender